Manaslu Circuit Trek - 12 Days

 Ammonite Adventure Crew

-Our crew will be indigenous people high in the Himalayas, so they are used to being at high altitudes.
-We believe in paying fair wages to all of our crew, and we also arrange to have insurance, food, clothing, lodging and medical assistance if needed.
-We want to assist in our staff's health and well-being so that they provide the best service to you.
+Our crew will be indigenous people in the high Himalayas, so they are used to being at high altitudes.
+We believe in paying fair wages to all of our crew, and we also arrange to have insurance, food, clothing, lodging, and medical assistance if needed.
+We want to assist in our staff's health and well-being so that they can provide the best service to you.

 Our trek leaders have: